 Aims and Scope

-Society Register is an independent, non-political, non-governmental and non-profit making journal.
+Society Register is an independent, non-political, non-governmental and non-profit-making journal.
 We welcome contributions from researchers irrespective of race, colour, religion, or nationality.

-Authors from developing countries are welcome in particular.
+Authors from developing countries are particularly welcome.

 Society Register publishes peer-reviewed original research, critical reviews or short communications on all aspects of societal change.

-Society Register is a quarterly journal and individual issues are published in the following sequence: Issue 1 – by the end of March, Issue 2 – by the end of June, Issue 3 – by the end of September, Issue 4 – by the end of December.
+Society Register is a quarterly journal, and individual issues are published in the following sequence: Issue 1 – by the end of March; Issue 2 – by the end of June; Issue 3 – by the end of September; Issue 4 – by the end of December.

 Peer Review Process

-Submit your article via link: SUBMISSION [Register or Login at the top right corner of the page].
+Submit your article via the link: SUBMISSION [Register or Login at the top right corner of the page].

 - All submitted articles are initially considered for suitability for review by the Editorial Committee of Society Register (number of initial intra-editorial reviews: 1 or more).

 - At least two independent reviewers from outside the Editorial Board and not related to the institution publishing the Journal, as well as to the place of affiliation of the author, are appointed by the editors.
-Peer Review System involves highly qualified individuals with an in-depth knowledge of the subject to be investigated (number of external reviews: 2).
+The Peer Review System involves highly qualified individuals with an in-depth knowledge of the subject to be investigated (number of external reviews: 2).

-- Articles selected by the Editorial Committee will undergo a review by academic peers based on the double-blind review process (i.e. authors do not know who the reviewer is, in turn, the peer reviewer does not know who the author is).
+- Articles selected by the Editorial Committee will undergo a review by academic peers based on the double-blind review process (i.e. authors do not know who the reviewer is, and in turn, the peer reviewer does not know who the author is).

 - The manuscript is given an editorial number for identification at all stages of the editorial process.